BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Proposed BPINN-EM-Post Framework for Stochastic EM Analysis

 Using flux information at each inter-segment junction, we calculate flux values $F^-$ and $F^+$ at the endpoints of each segment within the multisegment interconnect structure.
 The analytical solutions in \textit{PostPINN-EM}~\cite{Lamichhane:ICCAD'23} use these endpoint flux values to compute stress on single wire segments.
 Here, $F^-$ and $F^+$ represent flux at the left/down and right/upper positions, respectively.

-As discussed in Section~\ref{sec:background}, two types of segments exist in the post-voiding phase of a multisegment interconnect structure: one segment containing a void (Fig~\ref{fig:single_segment_void}) and voidless segments (Fig~\ref{fig:single_segment_voidless}).
-Given $F^-$ and $F^+$, stress $\tilde{\sigma}(x,t)$ at any point and time on a single wire segment can be accurately calculated.
+As discussed in Sec.~\ref{sec:prelim}, two types of segments exist in the post-voiding phase of a multi-segment interconnect structure: a voidless segments as in Fig.~\ref{fig:single_segment_voidless}, and a segment containing a void at terminal as shown in Fig.~\ref{fig:single_segment_void}.
+Given $F^-$ and $F^+$, stress $\tilde{\sigma}(x,t)$ at any location and time on a single wire segment can be accurately calculated.

 For analytical solutions, we define the stress gradient variables at the left or bottom node as $\phi^-(t)$ and at the right or top node as $\phi^+(t)$.
-Consequently, Korhonen's equation, modified with parametric boundary conditions for a wire segment without void, is given by
+Consequently, Korhonen's equation, modified with parametric BCs for wire segment without void is given in Eq.~\eqref{eq:korhonen_equation_single_wire_nucleation_varBC},

-In Eq.\eqref{eq:korhonen_equation_single_wire_nucleation_varBC}, $\tilde{\sigma}(x,t)$ represents the revised stress response from the updated Korhonen's equation, while $\phi^-(t)$ and $\phi^+(t)$ serve as tunable boundary conditions reflecting the stress gradients at the boundaries.
+In Eq.~\eqref{eq:korhonen_equation_single_wire_nucleation_varBC}, $\tilde{\sigma}(x,t)$ represents the revised stress response from the updated Korhonen's equation, while $\phi^-(t)$ and $\phi^+(t)$ serve as tunable BCs reflecting the stress gradients at the boundaries.
 It is assumed that $h(x)$ characterizes the initial stress state, corresponding to the stress at the nucleation moment $t_{nuc}$.
-The solution to \eqref{eq:korhonen_equation_single_wire_nucleation_varBC} can be effectively derived using the Laplace transformation method, resulting in the following analytical solution for $\tilde{\sigma}(x,t)$ in the time domain:
+The solution to Eq.~\eqref{eq:korhonen_equation_single_wire_nucleation_varBC} can be effectively derived using the Laplace transformation method, resulting in the following analytical solution for $\tilde{\sigma}(x,t)$ in the time domain, as shown in Eq.~\eqref{eq:voidless_segment_analytical_solution},

 In this context, $p$ and $m$ are positive integers, with $0 \le p \le P$ and $1 \le m \le M$.
-It is recommended, as mentioned in~\cite{HouZhen:TCAD'23} , to maintain the three predominant components by setting $P=2$.
+It is recommended to maintain the three predominant components by setting $P=2$~\cite{HouZhen:TCAD'23}.
 The value of $M$ is established through experimental methods and is elaborately discussed in the results section.
-In ~\eqref{eq:voidless_segment_analytical_solution}, the convolution operator is denoted by $\ast$, which is defined as $a(t) \ast b(t) = \int_{0}^{t} a(\tau) b(t-\tau) d\tau$.
-This convolution is efficiently executed using the Gauss-Legendre quadrature algorithm as cited in~\cite{HouZhen:TCAD'23}.
-The functions $\zeta_1(p,x,L), \zeta_2(p,x,L), \zeta_3(p,x,L), \zeta_4(p,x,L),$ and $g(x,t)$ are specified as follows:
+In Eq.~\eqref{eq:voidless_segment_analytical_solution}, the convolution operator is denoted by $\ast$, which is defined as $a(t) \ast b(t) = \int_{0}^{t} a(\tau) b(t-\tau) d\tau$.
+This convolution is efficiently executed using the Gauss-Legendre quadrature algorithm~\cite{HouZhen:TCAD'23}.
+The functions $\zeta_1(p,x,L),\ \zeta_2(p,x,L),\ \zeta_3(p,x,L)$, $\zeta_4(p,x,L),$ and $g(x,t)$ are specified in Eq.~\eqref{eq:zetas} as follows,